mcaceresb/stata-gtools/docs/index.md

 Overview
 --------

-This package's aim is to provide a fast implementation of group commands in Stata using hashes and C plugins.
+This package's aim is to provide a fast implementation of various Stata commands using hashes and C plugins.
 If you plan to use the plugin extensively, check out the [remarks](#remarks) below and the [FAQs](faqs) for caveats and details on the plugin.

 __*Gtools commands with a stata equivalent*__